Dartmouth, Devon: Transport

 Dartmouth is linked to Kingswear, on the other side of the River Dart, by three ferries.
 The Higher Ferry and the Lower Ferry are both vehicular ferries.
 The Passenger Ferry, as its name suggests, carries only passengers, principally to connect with the Dartmouth Steam Railway at Kingswear railway station.
 The nearest bridge across the Dart is in Totnes, some 11 mi away by road.

 The A379 road runs through Dartmouth, linking the town to Slapton and Kingsbridge to the southwest and to Torbay to the east across the Higher Ferry.
 The A3122 connects Dartmouth to a junction with the A381, and hence to both Totnes and a more direct route to Kingsbridge.

 Stagecoach South West provides local town bus services and links to Plymouth, Totnes and Exeter, and Kingsbridge.
 In addition it provides links to the Torbay resorts of Brixham, Paignton and Torquay from Kingswear via the ferry.

 No railway has ever run to Dartmouth, but the town does have a railway station, opened on 31 March 1890 to replace the original facility on the pontoon, although it is now a restaurant.
 In fact Dartmouth Railway Station was built while the line from Paignton to the River Dart was still being built, anticipating a bridge across the river being built near the present Greenway Halt.
 The railway line to Kingswear was opened in 1864.
 As a result of shortage of capital, a deviation from the original scheme to run the line from Churston to Greenway with a steamer service to Dartmouth was proposed, but defeated in Parliament.
 It had been suggested that this could, at a later date, be used as a jumping off point for a bridge to the west bank of the Dart and a line direct to Dartmouth.
 In 1900, a Light Railway scheme was proposed for a crossing of the Dart near Maypool to join another line from Totnes and then proceed to Kingsbridge and Yealmpton, with a branch to Salcombe.
 This was also defeated by lack of funds.
 The railway terminated at a station called "Kingswear for Dartmouth" (now on the Dartmouth Steam Railway) and a ferry took passengers across the river to the station at Dartmouth railway station, which had a dedicated pontoon.
 British Railways formally closed the line to mainline passenger trains in 1973, but it immediately re-opened as a heritage line and has run as one ever since.

+Media

+Local TV coverage is provided by BBC West and ITV West Country.
+Television signals are received from the Beacon Hill TV transmitter and the local relay transmitter situated south east of the town.

+Local radio stations include BBC Radio Devon on 104.3 FM, Heart West on 96.4 FM, Greatest Hits Radio South Devon on 105.5 FM, and Radio Exe on 107.3 FM.

+The Dartmouth Chronicle is the town's local weekly newspaper.